Devi Sri Prasad: 2010–2014: Continued success

 He has four album releases in 2012, two action films Gabbar Singh and Julayi, one fantasy film Damarukam and a drama film Sarocharu.
 The six-track album of Julai was released on 6 July 2002, which became a chartbuster.
 In the UK, the BBC Asian Network radio station officially play listed the track "O Madhu" on 14 July 2012 marking it as the first Telugu song to be play listed there.
 He danced alongside Allu Arjun in a song of the album.
-Devi received various awards and nominations for his work in the film Gabbar Singh.
+Prasad received various awards and nominations for his work in the film Gabbar Singh.
 As the years pass, "Kevvu Keka" song received cult status.
 The song featuring Malaika Arora has huge popularity.
 A critic wrote that "DSP keeps the acoustics at the right level, like a seasoned engineer."
 Cheruku Raja of India Herald cited DSP on Sarocharu music album that "DSP's magical tunes are missing to core in the audio of this film."
 Critics gave mixed reviews for DSP's 50th film Damarukam.
 His composition of score was praised, but ten-track album got mixed response, except for few romance-styled songs.